DLARlab/HarnessingNaturalOscillationsRobot/README.md

 ```
 source ./devel/setup.bash
 ```
-On a terminal, run the following command with root right:
+On the same terminal, run the following command with root right:
 ```
 rosrun unitree_guide junior_ctrl
 ```